My Mother the Car

-My Mother the Car is an American fantasy comedy that aired for a single season on NBC between September 14, 1965 and April 5, 1966.
+My Mother the Car is an American fantasy comedy that aired for a single season on NBC between September 14, 1965, and April 5, 1966.
 Thirty episodes were produced by United Artists Television.
-The premise features a man whose deceased mother is reincarnated as an antique car, who communicates with him through the car radio.
+The series is about a man whose deceased mother is reincarnated as an antique car, who communicates with him through the car radio.
+Many TV comedies of the 1960s utilized similar premises of extraordinary characters in ordinary situations: a talking horse (Mister Ed), a Martian (My Favorite Martian), a beautiful robot (My Living Doll), a suburbanite witch (Bewitched), an obedient genie (I Dream of Jeannie), or a flying nun (The Flying Nun).

+My Mother the Car had an experienced production team with extensive comedy credentials: Rod Amateau (The George Burns and Gracie Allen Show and The Many Loves of Dobie Gillis); Allan Burns (wrote for Jay Ward and went on to create several critically acclaimed shows, including The Mary Tyler Moore Show, Rhoda, and Lou Grant); James L. Brooks (Room 222, Taxi, and later served as executive producer of The Simpsons) and Chris Hayward (produced and wrote for Barney Miller during its first several seasons).

-Critics and adult viewers generally disliked the show, often savagely.
-In 2002, TV Guide proclaimed it to be the second-worst of all time, behind The Jerry Springer Show.
+Critics and adult viewers panned the show.
+In 2002, TV Guide proclaimed it to be the second-worst television show of all time, behind The Jerry Springer Show.
 TV Land's first day of programming in April 1996 included the series premiere as a collection of television firsts and rarities, billing it as "the strange but true...infamous series".
-The show's premise was similar to other popular comedies of the 1960s that featured a fantastic gimmick, such as a talking horse (Mister Ed), a suburbanite witch (Bewitched), an obedient genie (I Dream of Jeannie), or a flying nun (The Flying Nun).

-My Mother the Car had an experienced production team with established comedy credentials.
-Rod Amateau had produced The George Burns and Gracie Allen Show and The Many Loves of Dobie Gillis.
-Allan Burns had written for Jay Ward and went on to create several critically acclaimed shows, including The Mary Tyler Moore Show, Rhoda, and Lou Grant.
-Television producer James L. Brooks created Room 222 and Taxi, and served as executive producer of The Simpsons.
-Chris Hayward produced and wrote for Barney Miller during its first several seasons.